mikebway/slog/README.md

 export SLOG_TEST_CONTAINS="AA960FCC76F5673E WEBSITE.GET.OBJECT robots.txt"
 ```

-The `SLOG_TEST_CONTAINS` varibale must describe a portion of the log content
+The `SLOG_TEST_CONTAINS` variable must describe a portion of the log content
 that will be found somewhere between the start and end date and time given in the
 other variables.